 Most alcoholics and addicts are so consumed by their own needs that they only help people when it benefits them.
-Once they begin recovery, however, they learn that in order to stay sober, one has to “give it away.”
+However, once they begin recovery, they learn that to stay sober, one has to “give it away.”

-As you take on meeting commitments, go on 12-step calls or drive a newcomer to a meeting, you are performing selfless acts.
+As you take on meeting commitments, go on 12-step calls, or drive a newcomer to a meeting, you perform selfless acts.
 While you do them partly to stay sober, you wouldn’t be able to do even half the amount of work without being inspired.

 7. Change in Old Behavior

-According to an old adage, “You can sober up a drunken horse thief and you still have a horse thief.”
-This stems from the fact that some people get sober and continue to lie, cheat and manipulate in order to get their way.
+According to an adage, “You can sober up a drunken horse thief, and you still have a horse thief.”
+This stems from the fact that some people get sober and continue to lie, cheat, and manipulate to get their way.
 Changing your behavior is a major part of the recovery process.
 In the 12-steps, steps 6 and 7 serve to magnify both known and hidden defects in our character.
 Becoming increasingly uncomfortable with your vices means you are on the verge of a psychic change.